 - a.
 Understand the key financial and non-financial risks of the College; - b.
-Take reasonable steps to ensure the implementation and integrity of the College's internal control and management information systems; - c.
+Take reasonable steps to ensure the implementation and integrity of the College's internal control, management information systems, and digital systems; - c.
 Ensure management identifies the principal financial and non-financial risks to the College and implements appropriate systems and programs to manage these risks; - d.
-Monitor operational and financial results; - e.
-Approve annual financial statements and approve release thereof by management; - f.
-Recommend the appointment of external auditors and approve auditors' fees.
+Approve the annual budget; - e.
+Monitor operational and financial results; - f.
+Approve annual financial statements and approve release thereof by management; - g.
+Recommend the appointment of external auditors and approve auditors' fees; - h.
+Be knowledgeable about and monitor emerging technology trends, issues, risks and opportunities that could significantly impact the College.